Welcome to the West Ham United Memorabilia Collection featuring everything Claret and Blue

 If you are curious about all these things and if you really wish to learn about how The Hammers came to be they are now, you don’t have to look any further.
 This book is all that you will ever need as it traces the team's history from its conception to its present incarnation.

-Included in this book aside from the team's history are discussions about Boleyn Ground Stadium, West Ham Crest and Colors, their club legends, its owners, financers, supporters and rivals.
+Included in this book aside from the team's history are discussions about Boleyn Ground Stadium, West Ham Crest and Colours, their club legends, its owners, financers, supporters and rivals.
 There is also a chapter on the movie "Green Street Hooligans" where the club and its supporters were featured.

 GO the HAMMERS! : The Story of the West Ham Warriors